Skrylar/ImpromptuModular/README.md

 ## Acknowledgements

 Thanks to **Alfredo Santamaria** and **Nay Seven** for suggesting improvements to PhraseSeq16.
-Special thanks to **Xavier Belmont** for suggesting improvements to the PhraseSeq modules, for testing/bug-reports and for graciously providing the dark panels of the modules.
+Special thanks to **Xavier Belmont** for suggesting improvements to the PhraseSeq modules, for testing/bug-reports and for graciously designing the blank panel and providing the dark panels of all modules.
 A very special thank you to **Nigel Sixsmith** for the many fruitful discussions and numerous design improvements that were suggested for the PhraseSeq modules, for the concept proposal and development of GateSeq64, for testing/bug-reports, and also for the in-depth presentation of PhraseSeq16 and TwelveKey in [Talking Rackheads episode 8](https://www.youtube.com/watch?v=KOpo2oUPTjg).